vincepr/goAuthProxy/README.md

 ## Setup using just a binary
 lets assume we want to build our own binary for our current system (assuming we have the go-compiler):
 - clone the github repository and cd into the src folder
+- `mkdir -p /var/www/goAuthProxy` and `cp -r ./public/. /var/www/goAuthProxy` Create a folder, then copy our login-page to there
 - `go build -o ./goAuthProxy .` to create a binary for your current system
-- `mkdir -p /var/www/goAuthProxy` and `cp -r ./public/. /var/www/goAuthProxy` Create a folder, then copy our login-page to there
-- now we can test run our binary `./goAuthProxy --files /var/www/goAuthProxy/ -pw testpassword`
+- now we can test run our binary `./goAuthProxy --files /var/www/goAuthProxy/ -pw test50password`

 ### Creating a systemd autostart (for ubuntu or other systemd based systems)
-- `cp ./goAuthProxy /usr/bin/goAuthProxy` place our binary from the previous step into
+- `cp ./goAuthProxy /usr/bin/goAuthProxy` place our binary from the previous step
 - `sudo nano /usr/lib/systemd/system/goAuthProxy.service` create the following file for our systemd service:
 ```
 [Unit]